brson/multirust/README.md

 subject, here are some of the details around how the Rust project binaries are signed and verified.
 You can make your own judgments.

-* Rust binaries are produced on mostly cloud infrastructe to which several people have access.
+* Rust binaries are produced on mostly cloud infrastructure to which several people have access.
 * They are signed automatically by a master bot that has access to a secret subkey of the Rust signing key.